-But in a world where tourists are ever savvier, choices like this get noticed and they get talked about.
+But in a world where tourists are ever savvier, choices like this get noticed.

-People have too much information and too much access to chalk something like this up to naïveté any longer.
+People have too much information and too much access to chalk something up to naïveté any longer.

-So it’s worth pointing out the fine line between targeting a market and excluding one.
+It’s a fine line between targeting a market, and excluding one.

 And as much as we pick on Florida, they’re not alone.
 Marketing, be it in tourism or otherwise, shows the best sides of a place.
 The sun-drenched beaches.
 The saturated photos.
 The smiles.

-The difference, then, between targeting a market, and excluding one, is important because it’s the difference between making an effort to invite certain people versus the effort to suggest, loudly or not, that other people are not welcome.
+The difference, then, between targeting a market, and excluding one, is important, because it’s the difference between making an effort to invite certain people versus the effort to suggest, loudly or not, that other people should stay away.

 And word travels.

 If you’ve got a lodge in mountainous Lake Tahoe, and you just opened a mountain bike rental program, it might be reasonable to expect the photos of those riding difficult single-track trails are of people who can indeed ride a bike, and who could indeed take a tumble and fall.

 You’re not representing non-bike riders, but you know, for insurance purposes, you’re probably better off.

 But if you’re promoting a place with wide-open beaches that are free to access, relatively flat, and community-oriented, perhaps there’s a different way to think about the messages you’re sending, and who might be receiving them… especially if the community’s taxes are paying for that promotion.